pecca86/java-masterclass/Readme.md

     - A Java Stream is a sequence of computation
     - Map Method wants a function, NOT a Bi-function
     - Stream end in Terminal operations, between that and the start of the pipeline are Intermediate operations
+    - Stream interface cannot be used on mixed types